 On-demand pay support is essential to delivering an exceptional employee experience that will increase participation and employee engagement with your company.
 The vendor should have key performance indicators that measure the success and ensure theyre providing the best possible service and support.

 Balance the hard costs and the soft costs of providing such support before you embark on the journey in front of you and agree to the scorecard you’ll use (See Module 5) to ensure you are meeting your employees’ expectations and needs.

 When considering partnering with an on-demand pay provider, it’s critical to holistically evaluate each solution you’re considering in order to make the most educated selection.
 Thoroughly assessing the product experience for employees and employers, as well as security, privacy, and compliance for each solution will help you choose the best solution for your company.

 Questions to consider asking based on the teachings in this module are:

-What destination accounts can the employee use for pay transfers?
+- What destination accounts can the employee use for payment transfers?